HackerDom/ctf-cloud/cloud/README.md

 Before removing the password the cloud should be in the initial state, if some test teams were created before the competition, they should be removed.

+The cloud console should be reachable with browser by domain name

 #### Administering the Cloud on the Game ####

 Most scripts are in /cloud/backend directory on the cloud master server.